consbio/mbtileserver/README.md

 ## Request authorization

-Provind a secret key with `-s/--secret-key` or by setting the `MBTILESERVER_SECRET_KEY` environment variable will restrict access to all server endpoints and tile requests.
+Provind a secret key with `-s/--secret-key` or by setting the `HMAC_SECRET_KEY` environment variable will restrict access to all server endpoints and tile requests.
 Requests will only be served if they provide a cryptographic signature created using the same secret key.
 This allows, for example, an application server to provide authorized clients a short-lived token with which the clients can access tiles for a specific service.